 Once we got to the park and completed our scavenger hunt we stayed to play in the leaves.
 Living in the Pacific Northwest in the fall can feel so magical!

-Download a free copy of this fall nature scavenger hunt for yourself below and have fun exploring outside!
+Download a free copy of this fall nature scavenger hunt for kids below and have fun exploring outside!